+Frequently Asked Questions About Buying a Home

     What happens if the house is located in a flood plain?

     If a property is located in a flood plain, you may be required to carry flood insurance which can affect the cost of living in the house.
 Your REALTOR® or lender will let you know if the home is located in a flood plain but you can also double check FEMA’s online maps by county.
-You can also check on the City of Austin’s website for more information about flooding in Austin.
 If it is located in a flood plain you need to know what type because some ratings indicate higher risks than others.
 Ask your insurance agent for a flood insurance quote and weigh your options once you have all of the information.

     Why should I use a REALTOR® to represent me when buying a home?

     A home seller’s REALTOR® represents the seller’s best interests.
 When you are the home buyer, it is essential that you are also represented in the transaction and that you have someone looking out for your best interests.
 A REALTOR® representing you is dedicated solely to finding you the perfect property, representing you and your best interests and making the transaction as smooth as possible.
 And as a home buyer, you pay nothing for this representation.
 Our services as your buyer agent is FREE to you, as the seller pays all commission costs.
 Contact the professional real estate agents at TCP Real Estate today!